jlesage/docker-crashplan-pro/README.md

 For example, if `/storage` is mapped to `$HOME` on the host, the container would need to be deleted and then re-created with the same arguments, with the exception of `-v $HOME:/storage:ro` that is replaced with `-v $HOME:/storage:rw`.

+### Upgrade Failed Error Message

+Because the CrashPlan's self-upgrade feature is disabled in this container, an error message about failed upgrade can be seen when a new CrashPlan version is released.

+To fix this, [updating the container's image](#docker-image-update) to the latest version will also bring the latest version of CrashPlan.

 [TimeZone]: http://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 [official documentation]: https://support.code42.com/CrashPlan/6/Configuring/Replace_your_device